amoreno10/amoreno10/README.md

 ### Hi there, I’m Alejandro Moreno aka [amoreno10][website]👋

-## I’m a Junior Data Analyst.
+## I’m a Junior Data Analyst working at Galderma.
 I love to provide important insights from data!! 👀

-- 🌱 I’ll start a master degree in Data Science and Business Analytics at IMF Business School in Madrid by the end of this year.
 - 👯 I’m looking to collaborate with other data analysts.
-- 🥅 2021 Goal: Contribute to more projects, both mine and open source.
+- 🥅 2023 Goal: Contribute to more projects.
 - ❤️ Fun fact: I love music and soccer.

 ###  Connect with me: